 Member: International Society for Neurofeedback and Research Pennsylvania Psychological Association Northeast Region Biofeedback Society EEG Education and Research Board Certified in Neurofeedback and Heart Rate Variability: Biofeedback Certification International Alliance

 Mitchell is a clinical psychologist who has been practicing neurofeedback since the late nineties.
-As I integrated neurofeedback into my practice I became aware of the utility of an objective brainwave assessment in addition to a thorough clinical history.
-At that time, the cost of a qEEG was prohibitive to most of the people seeking help at our clinic, so I developed a version of the Mini-Q based on the work of Paul Swingle, Ph.D.
+As he integrated neurofeedback into his practice he became aware of the utility of an objective brainwave assessment in addition to a thorough clinical history.
+At that time, the cost of a qEEG was prohibitive to most of the people seeking help at our clinic, so he developed a version of the Mini-Q based on the work of Paul Swingle, Ph.D.
 This was used as a part of our evaluation process for several years.
 Once the cost of qEEGs became more affordable, their use became routine in our clinic and have been used to develop hundreds of protocols for patients of all ages with various presenting complaints ranging from ADHD to autism, anxiety/depression, migraines, TBI, peak performance, etc. Several years ago I was introduced to the value of assessing event related potentials (ERPs) through Andreas Muller, Ph.D., and Yuri Kropotov and added this measure to our clinical evaluation process.

-My interest is in disseminating the benefits of qEEG, ERPs, neurofeedback and biofeedback to mental health and health providers, having such people have access to understandable and practical assessment results and recommendations.
+His interest is in disseminating the benefits of qEEG, ERPs, neurofeedback and biofeedback to mental health and health providers, having such people have access to understandable and practical assessment results and recommendations.

 Member: American Psychological Association, Pennsylvania Psychological Association, Northeast Region Biofeedback Society, EEG Info Board Certified in Neurofeedback and Heart Rate Variability: Biofeedback Certification International Alliance